Contests & Events

 International 4-H Youth Exchange

-IFYE, FLEX, Japanese Youth Exchange, and other international 4-H programs provide exciting experiences for youth ages 14 to 19 and, in some cases, 4-H Alumni up to 25 years of age.
+IFYE, FLEX, Japanese Youth Exchange and other international 4-H programs provide exciting experiences for youth ages 14 to 19 and, in some cases, 4‑H Alumni up to 25 years of age.
 Participants travel to a foreign country and live and work with host families during their stay.
-Another way to participate is for your family to serve as a host family for an exchange student.
+Or your family may serve as host family where an exchange student comes to live with you in your home.
 There is usually a charge associated with these programs to travel.
-There is no charge for serving as a host family.
+There is no charge for serving as a host family for a visitor from another land.

 National 4-H Congress